PAFR2003/LesserSpaceNations/README.md

  Farewell statement:

-*"Hello, my fellow people, this is Bree Campbell here and my criminal trial is rigged by the now Fascistic American government."*
+*"Hello, my fellow people, this is Bree Campbell here and my criminal trial is rigged by the now Fascistic American government.
+You remember me as the 'beauty of the Southwest' back in the days until my false arrest and imprisonment for a murder I didn't commit."*